Marist University: Residential life

 Marist has standard dormitory buildings for all freshman students.
 There are townhouse and apartment facilities for upperclassmen.
 Freshman housing consists of four hall-style dormitories: Marian Hall, housing 100 students; Sheahan Hall, housing 140 students; Leo Hall, housing 300 students; and Champagnat Hall, housing over 400 students.
+In addition, a variable number of freshmen are assigned to Midrise Hall, which holds all four years of students in suite-style dormitories.
 Housing is guaranteed for freshmen and sophomores, but not for juniors and seniors.
 There is enough housing to hold a large portion of the upperclassmen.
-Townhouses, most of which were built within the last fifteen years, and the four north end residence halls make up all of the housing available for upperclassmen.
-Additionally, the Upper Fulton townhouses were featured on Good Morning America for a story on how some colleges and universities are constructing nicer student housing to attract more students.
-In Fulton housing students all have their own room; there are eight students in one townhouse with two bathrooms and a large kitchen and living area.

 All underclassmen live on the west side of Route 9, which is the main part of campus.
 Upperclassmen reside on the east side of Route 9, which is also considered the "wet side" of campus because the consumption of alcohol is allowed for students over the age of 21.
 Upperclassmen also reside in the north end residence halls on the main campus.
 While all incoming freshmen are assigned to a dorm, the housing for other classes is determined via a points system.
 Under the priority points system, students accumulate a certain number of points from clubs, sports, and grade point average.
 The students with the highest points are allowed to choose housing first, thus filling the nicer housing first.
 The students with the lower points choose last and are not always guaranteed housing.
 If students are entering as a group, the students' points are averaged together.
 According to Marist, this system promotes student activity in clubs and sports and offers an incentive to keep a high GPA.

-Dining

-There are many on campus dining options available to students and visitors.
-In addition to the Main Dining Hall, located in the Murray Student Center, there are eateries located throughout the main and east side campuses.
-They are North End Dining located in McCormick Hall, The Cabaret located in the Murray Student Center, the Marketplace in Upper West Cedar and McCann Cafe in the McCann Center.